 The Counseling Center is operating virtually.
 E-mail ude.naigroeg@gnilesnuoc or call 732-987-2680 and leave a message indicating you’d like to set up an appointment for a phone screening; voice messages are picked up hourly.
 Sessions are being conducted by phone only.
 If you are not physically in New Jersey, you may or may not be able to be involved in ongoing phone sessions, due to interstate licensure issues.
 If you are outside of New Jersey, the Counseling Center will try to refer you to a provider in your home areas.

 The Office of Health Services is open on a limited schedule.
 E-mails and phone messages are picked up hourly.
 If you are a resident student remaining on campus, call 732-987-2756 to set up an appointment before going to the Health Center.
 If you are not on campus and are experiencing symptoms like fever, cough, tiredness, shortness of breath, call your primary medical provider FIRST to discuss symptoms and come up with the best treatment plan.
 If you do not have a primary medical provider, you can call a local walk-in clinic.
 Health forms, including immunization records for incoming students, can be scanned and e-mailed to ude.naigroeg@secivreshtlaeh.

 The 2020 Commencement Ceremony is postponed.
-We know we will not be able to have a live commencement on May 20, and at this point, it is not clear when large gatherings will be allowed.
-What we will do is have a virtual celebration on May 20 for all people who had been approved to participate in the May ceremony.
+At this point, it is not clear when large gatherings will be allowed.
+We held a virtual celebration on May 20 for all people who had been approved to participate in the May ceremony.
 That celebration, which is available for streaming at https://georgian.edu/commencement2020/, allowed the participants to be recognized for their academic achievements and conferment of their degrees at the usual time.
 In addition, we held an on-campus drive-through “parade” for our graduates on May 20—visit the previous link for video and photos from the event.